QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 lib/— QUBO++ shared librarieslibqbpp.so: Shared library for the QUBO++ corelibqbpp_abs3c32.so: Shared library for the ABS3 GPU solver with 32-bit term coefficientslibqbpp_abs3c64.so: Shared library for the ABS3 GPU solver with 64-bit term coefficients

-samples/— Sample programsfactorization.cpp: Integer factorizationgraph_color.cpp: Graph coloringtsp.cpp: Solving Traveling Salesman Problem using Easy Solverqbpp_tsp.hpp: Creating QUBO model for the TSPinteger_poly.cpp: Integer polynomial optimizationlabs.cpp: Low Autocorrelation Binary Sequences problemnqueen_easy.cpp: Solving N-Queens problem using Easy Solverqbpp_nqueen.hpp: Generates QUBO expression for the N-Queens problemshift_scheduling: Shift scheduling problemfactorization_abs3.cpp: Integer factorization using ABS3labs_abs3.cpp: Low Autocorrelation Binary Sequences problem using ABS3 GPU solverilp_grb.cpp: Integer Linear Programming example using Gurobi Optimizer
+samples/— Sample programsfactorization.cpp: Integer factorizationgraph_color.cpp: Graph coloringtsp.cpp: Solving Traveling Salesman Problem using Easy Solverqbpp_tsp.hpp: Creating QUBO model for the TSPinteger_poly.cpp: Integer polynomial optimizationlabs.cpp: Low Autocorrelation Binary Sequences problemnqueen_easy.cpp: Solving N-Queens problem using Easy Solverqbpp_nqueen.hpp: Generates QUBO expression for the N-Queens problemshift_scheduling.cpp: Shift scheduling problemfactorization_abs3.cpp: Integer factorization using ABS3labs_abs3.cpp: Low Autocorrelation Binary Sequences problem using ABS3 GPU solverilp_grb.cpp: Integer Linear Programming example using Gurobi Optimizer

 QUBO++ Licensing